fuzzylogicxx/fuzzylogic/posts/how-to-hide-elements-for-different-browsing-contexts.md

 We sometimes hide _visual elements_ from Assistive Technologies because they are decorative and have accompanying text, for example a “warning” icon with the text “warning” alongside.
 If we did not intervene then Assistive Technologies would read out “warning” twice which is redundant.

-To hide an element from AT we can apply `aria-hidden="true"` so that screen readers know to ignore it.
-In the following examples we hide the SVG icons within buttons and links, safe in the knowledge that the adjacent text is providing the interactive elements with its “accessible name”.
+To achieve this we can apply `aria-hidden="true"` to our element so that screen readers know to ignore it.
+In the following examples we hide the SVG icons within buttons and links, safe in the knowledge that the included “Search” text is providing each interactive element with its _accessible name_.

 <figure>